StephenStaklinski/alphamissense_asns/README.md

-## Snakemake pipeline for AlphaMissense pathogenicity score by UniProtID.
+## Snakemake pipeline for visualizing AlphaMissense pathogenicity score by UniProtID.
 Analysis of Asparagine Synthetase predictions.

 The goals of this repo are to:
 1. Provide a Snakemake pipeline to analyze the average AlphaMissense pathogenicity score per amino acid for any UniProt ID.